 Anyone can livestream from a mobile device.
 To ‘wow’ your viewers and give them a good impression of your brand, you need the right recording equipment for the job:

-Professional HD camera – For beginner video production, a single camera setup works.
-As you become more skilled with livestreaming, consider upgrading to a multi-camera setup to make your stream foolproof against any mishaps.
+Professional HD camera – For beginner video production, a single-camera setup works.
+As you become more skilled with livestreaming, consider upgrading to a multi-camera setup to make your stream fool proof.

 Microphones – Nothing loses viewers quicker than seeing a mouth move with no (or delayed) sound.
+In fact, videos with low-quality audio are perceived more negatively than poor-quality visuals.
 A high-quality microphone makes you sound professional and gives listeners a better audio experience.
 If you’re going to use your livestreams for interviews, invest in a professional microphone that reduces background noise.

 Tripod – A tripod keeps your camera stable during live events.
 The last thing you want is to annoy viewers with irritating shakes.